Teaching-and-Learning/shell_programming/unix_basics/README_UNIX_BASICS.md

 ## Part D: Copy and move safely

 Use only the `sandbox/` folder for this part.
+You can create a sandbox first under the unix_basics folder.

 1. Copy `data/search.txt` into `sandbox/`.
 2. Rename the copy to `search_copy.txt`.